lawrencegripper/actions-term-on-fail/README.md

       - run: exit 1
 ```

-Then
+### Usage

 1. Go to https://actions-term.gripdev.xyz/
-2. Login with your GitHub username and accept prompt to enable notifications the leave tab running
+2. Login with your GitHub username and accept prompt to enable notifications then leave the tab running
-3. You'll be notified when an action fails and get a terminal
+3. You'll be notified when an action fails and get a terminal.
+4. Click on the session and use the terminal 🚀

 Note: You can only access failed workflows initiate by you (actor must match).